BtheGit/redux-redux/README.md

 That's because both inner objects are just addresses pointing at a container holding their values, the same container.

 This isn't ideal.
 This is what shallow copying is.
 Everything at the top level is a unique copy (in this case our outer container object 'oldObject'), but everything deeper (nested) is treated the old way.
 So how do we handle that?
 Well, we have to use Object.assign inside of Object.assign for as many layers as we need.
 This is a horrible idea for lots of reasons, most importantly because it gets very confusing very quickly.
 Ideally, we don't nest anything.
 Instead we 'flatten' our state object.
 That means keeping it shallow, one or two levels deep at the most (flattening information like this to make it easier to work with is also called 'normalizing' data -- another big word for a simple idea).
-There are ways to deep copy objects (making sure every nested object is also a new copy not just a new reference to the same address), but they are either harder to write or require us using an outside library like lodash.
+There are ways to deep copy objects (making sure every nested object is also a new copy not just a new reference to the same address), but they are either harder to write (using loops or recursion) or require us to use an outside library like lodash or underscore.
 And either way, we want to encourage clearer structure, which in our case means flatter.

 So, in practice it looks like this: